Our Speakers

 Each year at That's What She Said Columbia, we feature a diverse lineup of women from our community with stories that are as unique as they are.
 Stories that will inspire you, empower you, move you, & maybe even make you laugh!

-We are excited & honored to announce the incredible cast for TWSS Columbia 2025 in January 2025!
-Stay tuned!
+We are excited & honored to announce the incredible cast for TWSS Columbia 2025!

 If you are interested in sharing your story from the stage at a future show, we invite you to submit an interest form letting us know a little bit more about yourself and your story.